 In that time, you can go from being broke to having financial stability.
 You can rise from being saddled with debt to living a debt-free and happier life.

 But you know what it takes?
 A plan.
 It won’t just happen by itself.
 It’s going to take a lot of hard work and dedication.
-Wondering how to make this work?
+Wondering how to make a 5-year plan?
 Let’s dive in!

 Which do you think you’ll likely achieve?
 Definitely the latter.
 Even this Harvard Business School study supports the fact that people with specific goals have a higher chance of success.